napari/napari.github.io/_sources/gallery/dask_nD_image.rst

     try:
         from dask import array as da
-    except ImportError:
+    except ModuleNotFoundError:
+        raise ModuleNotFoundError(
-        raise ImportError("""This example uses a dask array but dask is not installed.
-To install try 'pip install dask'.""")
+            """This example uses a dask array but dask is not installed.
+To install try 'pip install dask'."""
+        )

     import numpy as np
     from skimage import data